AxelBrinck/PostgreSQL-.NET-Example/readme.md

 3. Clone this repository.

-4. Open _appsettings.json_ and modify the connection string according to your environment and credentials.
+4. Open _appsettings.json_ and modify the connection string according to your environment and credentials. *The credentials you will see there were used on a testing instance*.

 5. We need to restore the dependencies needed.
 Run the following command.
 ```